 A QWR can be a powerful tool for a borrower facing foreclosure because it can force the servicer to provide information about the account.
 QWRs are particularly useful in nonjudicial foreclosures because a court doesn't oversee the process.

 In a judicial foreclosure, the court may order the servicer to produce information about the account for the borrower's review.
-But in a nonjudicial foreclosure, because a court isn't involved in the process, submitting a QWR is a good way for you to get information about your account, like by requesting a payment history or communication logs, from the servicer.
+But in a nonjudicial foreclosure, because a court isn't involved in the process, submitting a QWR is a good way to get information about your account, like by requesting a payment history or communication logs, from the servicer.
 This information can help you decide if you want to file your own lawsuit to fight the nonjudicial foreclosure.

-If you're facing a foreclosure and you think it's because the servicer made an error, contact a foreclosure lawyer immediately to get advice about your situation.
+If you're facing a foreclosure and think it's because the servicer made an error, contact a foreclosure lawyer immediately to get advice about your situation.
 Sending a QWR to the servicer probably won't stop the foreclosure from going forward.

-The lender or servicer may generally initiate or continue a foreclosure even if a qualified written request is outstanding, except under limited circumstances, like if you assert specific loss mitigation mistakes, like the servicer wrongfully started the foreclosure during 120-day preforeclosure period or dual-tracked.
+The lender or servicer may generally initiate or continue a foreclosure even if a qualified written request is outstanding, except under limited circumstances, like if you assert specific loss mitigation mistakes, like the servicer wrongfully started the foreclosure during the 120-day preforeclosure period or dual-tracked.
 In these situations, the servicer has to resolve the matter before proceeding with a foreclosure sale—so long as it receives your notice of error more than seven days before a foreclosure sale.

 If you aren't in foreclosure yet and the servicer won't respond to your notice of error or request for information (or if the servicer says it didn't make a mistake or won't give you the information you asked for), consider talking to a lawyer who can advise you about next steps.